Programme SFIFA

 Dalarna University is a small university, which allows you to develop personal relationships with your classmates and teachers.

-To present an accurate picture of what students have to say about the Business Studies Programme, we have published their comments from the end-of-programme evaluation.
+To present an accurate picture of what students have to say about the Business Studies programme, we have published their comments from the end-of-programme evaluation.

 What students liked: